Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

   (example: :doc:`chacha20`, :doc:`salsa20`).

 * **Block ciphers**: ciphers that can only operate on a fixed amount of data.
-The most important block cipher is `aes`, which has a block size of 16 bytes.
+The most important block cipher is :doc:`aes`, which has a block size of 16 bytes.

   Block ciphers are in general useful only in combination with